MooersLab/emacs30ubuntu22/README.md

 ## Make alias to emacs30

-Now to make a profile for emacs30 by storing it in the directory "~/latex-emacs30".
+Now, make a profile for emacs30 by storing it in the directory "~/latex-emacs30".
 I am taking advantage of the `--init-directory` flag available since version 29.

 ```bash